Gwinnett County Texting and Driving Accident Attorney

 8% of fatalities in teen driving crashes (drivers ages 15 to 19) in a recent year involved a teen who was distracted at the time of the crash.

 Who Is Liable?

 If a distracted driver caused your accident, that driver may be liable for your injuries, contact a Gwinnett county texting and driving accident lawyer who can help you determine liability.
 To recover compensation, you will need to show that the driver was negligent.
 He or she may admit it.
 There may have been witnesses who saw the at-fault driver texting and driving, or it may be proven through the driver’s cell phone records.
-When we represent you, we can thoroughly investigate your accident to determine fault and liability, and construct a compelling case based on the facts.
+When we represent you, our Atlanta car accident lawyers can thoroughly investigate your accident to determine fault and liability, and construct a compelling case based on the facts.

 What Damages Can You Claim for a Texting and Driving Accident?

 Depending on the nature and severity of your personal injuries and the circumstances surrounding your case, you may be able to claim economic and non-economic damages, and punitive damages, in some cases.
 To determine what types of damages you can claim, contact a car accident attorney in Gwinnett County.

 Economic damages are those with an economic basis, such as past and future medical bills, lost earnings, and out-of-pocket expenses.